AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

     * Port: 22

 1. Click Save Integration.
-1. You have now successfully connected to your Magento BI Essentials account.
+1. You have now successfully connected to your Commerce Intelligence Essentials account.
-1. If you are a Magento BI Pro customer, contact your Customer Success Manager or Customer Technical Advisor to coordinate the next steps.
+1. If you are an Adobe Commerce Intelligence Pro customer, contact your Customer Success Manager or Customer Technical Advisor to coordinate the next steps.